YosepRA/crustecan-warrior-ui/checklist.md

 - Do you need ticket details page?
 No. ✅
 - Design inconsistencies of ticket card between `TicketSearch` and `Dashboard`.
 - Refactor `Header` component for its styled components and smaller components.
+- Delete 'LogoDemo' component from styled components folder once you have your logo SVG ready.